MACSkeptic/swarm-forms/README.md

 ## tests

-the test suite uses qunit since it suffers way less from passive (which can be read: overhead, unnecessary and obsolete) language constructs like 'should'.
+the test suite uses qunit since it is way more straightforward than jasmine.

 a live version (may not be the latest) of this can be found [here](http://swarm-forms.herokuapp.com/js/tests/all.html)